Continuous & Discontinuous Measurement in ABA

 Examples of Continuous Measurement Techniques

-There are several techniques commonly used in continuous measurement.
+Several techniques are commonly used in continuous measurement.
 These techniques are designed to capture different aspects of behavior and provide valuable data for analysis.
 Here are a few examples:

-- Interval Recording: Interval recording involves dividing the observation period into predetermined time intervals and recording whether the behavior occurs within each interval.
-This technique provides an estimate of the behavior's presence during specific time periods.
+Interval recording involves dividing the observation period into predetermined time intervals and recording whether the behavior occurs within each interval.
+This technique provides an estimate of the behavior's presence during specific periods.
 It is commonly used when continuous measurement is not feasible due to resource limitations or when the behavior occurs at a high frequency.

 Each of these continuous measurement techniques has its strengths and limitations.
 ABA practitioners select the most appropriate technique based on the behavior being measured, available resources, and the desired level of detail needed for analysis.